vaclavsvejcar/headroom/README.md

 - __Template Generator__ - generates license header templates for most popular _open source_ licenses.
 You can use these as-is, customize them or ignore them and use your custom templates.

 ## 2. Planned Features
-- __init command__ - automates initial Headroom setup for your project (generates config files, detects source code file types and generates license template stubs for them)
+- [[#24]][i24] __Init Command__ - automates initial Headroom setup for your project (generates config files, detects source code file types and generates license template stubs for them)
-- __binary distribution__ - pre-built binaries will be generated for each release for major OS platforms
+- __Binary Distribution__ - pre-built binaries will be generated for each release for major OS platforms

 ## 3. Installation
 > Binary distribution, pre-built packages and installation from Stackage will be available soon.